batouei/demo/README.md

 ## Database and flyway migration
 - **Database:** The application utilizes a robust relational database, Oracle, which can be alternative by MySQL or other databases.
 Oracle can be set up using a Docker image and managed with Docker Compose.
-- **Flyway:** The application utilizes with flyWay migration it has a config on application.yml file. for start project you should enable it to create tables.
+- **Flyway:** The application utilizes flyway migration it has a config on the application.yml file.
+To start the project you should enable it to create tables.

 ## Exception Handling